innamurivinod/ansible-zabbix-3.2-agent/README.md

 Supported OSes
 --------------
 Debian 7 and 8
-Ubuntu 16
+Ubuntu LTS 16 and (not tested) 14
-RHEL / CentOS 6 and 7
+RHEL / CentOS 6, 7 and (not tested) 5

+May support more OSes, please report any success/failures.

 Role Variables
 --------------